scratch-er/nemu-workloads/README.md

 | 2.0 MiB | Linux kernel                  |
 | --      | initramfs containing workload |

+Multiple device trees are built for each workload, each corresponds to a specific NEMU configuration.
+The device tree files are placed under the `dt` directory in the build output directory of that workload.
 The "default" device tree built into the image is `dt/xiangshan.dtb`.
-All the device tree files for different devices are placed under the `dt` directory.
 To replace the device tree, the following command can be used:

 ```shell
 dd conv=notrunc bs=1024 seek=1536 if=dt/some_device.dtb of=fw_payload.bin